-The choice of FPV technology is primarily influenced by Madagascar's need to exploit cheap local energy resources and have a sustainable energy supply (The World Bank, 2020) The IPP also desires to balance electricity supply during low rainfall and extreme drought seasons the country faces which negatively impact HP production (Gernaat, Bogaart, & Vuuren, 2017).
-FPV technology will be in Antananarivo, which is a high energy demand center and will also have access to a distribution network which will reduce the need for infrastructural costs substantially.
+The choice of FPV technology is primarily influenced by Madagascar's need to exploit cheap local energy resources and have a sustainable energy supply (The World Bank, 2020).
+The IPP also desires to balance electricity supply during low rainfall and extreme drought seasons which negatively impact HP production (Gernaat, Bogaart, & Vuuren, 2017).
+FPV plant will be installed in Antananarivo, which is a high energy demand center and will also have access to a distribution network which will reduce the need for investing in transmission infrastructure.